-Omeq Medical is developing a sensor-based epidural placement system for safe, accurate epidural injections.
-The system gives automatic audio and video signals to indicate correct needle placement.
+Omeq Medical is developing a single-use, smart epidural needle system for safe, accurate epidural injections.

 Founded: April 2013

 IP: 1 Chinese patent; 3 patents, National phase